bopielka/better-commerce-screen-ui-civ-7/README.md

 ### How Assign All thinks

-**Unhappiness comes first**, ahead of everything else.
+**Unhappiness comes first**, ahead of everything else — unless you say otherwise.
+It is the single largest thing the mod does to a layout, so **Options → Mods** decides how far it goes: never, cities only, or all settlements.
 Any settlement sitting below zero Happiness is fed happiness resources until it is back at zero — not maximised, just out of trouble.
 Cities are rescued before towns, as a class: while any city is unhappy, no town is considered.
 And the help is spread rather than dumped, so three settlements at -10, -20